IBM/cp4ba-rapid-deployment/cp4ba-21-0-3/04deployIBMDB2.md

 1. On your bastion host create a new directory for the scripts needed and switch to it

    **Note:** As part of this doc, it is assumed that you create new directory `/cp4ba`.
-If you select a different directory, you have to change some of the commands in this and following steps accordingly.
+If you select a different directory, you have to change some of the commands in this and following steps accordingly, otherwise you can simply copy/paste them.

    ```
    mkdir /cp4ba